 Stripping and stockpiling of topsoil Soil erosion Top soil Operational Medium Control through restricting the Low

 footprint to be used

 Prevent through restricting the

 disturbed area

 Control through rehabilitation by

 replacing topsoil on the stripped

 land before the next strip is

 opened and mined.

-Control by restricting topsoil
+Control by restricting topsoil steekriles to 0.5m in height and

-stockpiles to 0.5m in height and

-must not be compacted
+stockpiles to 0.5m in height and must not be compacted

 Control through implementation of

 storm water management

 measures

 Soil stripping should forbidden on

 areas not required for mining work

 Separately stockpiling subsoils

 and overburden to be returned for

 backfilling in the correct soil

 horizon order

-A a "

------------------ ------------ ------------------ ---
+01 0 - 11 O a mademark and and

-Stormwater run- Soll Construction and Adequate storm water drainage
+Stormwater run- Soil Construction and Adequate storm water drainage

 off Operational system must be designed and

 maintained to adequately control

-the volume speed location of
+the volume, speed, location of

-rupoff to avoid soil prosion and
+runoff, to avoid soil erosion and

-Sinauon.
+siltation.

 All construction areas should be

 suitably top soiled and vegetated

 as soon as is possible after

 construction;

 Disturbed surfaces to be

-rehabilitated must be rinned and
+rehabilitated must be ripped, and

 the area must be backfilled with

-topooil or overburden
+topsoil or overburden.

 Manage drainage and runoff from

 dumps using clean and dirty water

 system

 A suitable soil conservation work

 shall be constructed and

 thereafter be maintained in order

 to divert run-off water from other

-land or to restrict the run off water
+land or to restrict the run-off water

+if applicable

 Ensure that the haul road verges

 are allowed to vegetate to ensure

 that erosion of these is minimised

 Construct any necessary erosion

 protection works in the mining pit

 and overburden Gabions, reno

 mattresses or other stabilising

 structures and materials could be

-appoidered
+considered

 Avoid development in drainage

 zones by staying outside of

 demarcated buffer zones.

+domarcated buildi zonos.